maltek-labs/Maldeob/README.md

 1. Array deobfuscator: Replaces indexed data within the malicious script with the supplied array.

-Current scripts types that are supported:
+Current script types that are supported:

   - Jscript/JavaScript